JiscMonitor/monitor-uk/docs/system/WORKFLOWS.md

 institutions.
 We remove any existing APCs from the institution doing the update, then replace them with the new APCs we’ve been told about.
 Finally some basic bibliographic metadata enhancement takes place.

-**Note that this process means that it is not possible to replace incorrectly set bibliographic data via the institutional API.**
+**Note that this process means that it is not currently possible to replace incorrectly set bibliographic data via the institutional API, when the record comprises of APCs from more than one institution.**

 ## Delete